north2arctic/north2arctic.github.io/_posts/2021-07-20-alaska-range.md

 <figure>
     <img src="/assets/images/07-20/hayes-crossing.jpg">
         <figcaption>
 Scouting with the drone, it looked like we could cross the river right where it came out of the Hayes Glacier.
-We set to try it the next morning.
+We set off to try it the next morning.
     </figcaption>
 </figure>
 <figure>
     <img src="/assets/images/07-20/crossing.jpg">
         <figcaption>
 The next day, we could see Mount Hayes and Mount Geist when we tried to cross the river.
-Unfortunately the river ran too deep in the last Chanel and we had to climb over the glacier.
+Unfortunately the river ran too deep in the last channel and we had to climb over the glacier.
     </figcaption>
 </figure>